raul-bermejo/airflow_sparkify/README.md

 ## Usage

-# [fill in Airflow details]

-To load the data into Redshift using the code, the order of execution is:
+To load the data into Redshift via Airflow, the steps to follow are:

-(1) Create Redshift cluster using AWS (either progarmatically or through the consolole) (2) Run create_tables.py to create the SQL tables  (both staging and star-schema) (3) Run etl.py to load the data into Redshift
-(4) Make sure you delete the Redshift cluster once the data is loaded
+(1) Create Redshift cluster using AWS (either progarmatically or through the consolole) (2) Run create_tables.py to create the SQL tables  (both staging and star-schema) (3) Open Airflow and trigger the main DAG 'sparkify_main_dag', so all ETL jobs are run automatically (4) Make sure you delete the Redshift cluster once the data is loaded

 ## Contributing